IndieOutreach/scrape-twitch-v2.0/README.md

  - Spin off schema from README.md to schema.md
  - Compress the files in /data to help keep file sizes smaller
  - Get social media info about streamers

+#### Potential Debt
+ - scraper_controller.py creates a copy of Streamers in memory for each thread that needs to access Streamers
+    - When the total size of Streamers gets to be very large, creating multiple copies in memory may be untenable